dylanarzoni/DArzoni_Website/content/project/external-project2/index.md

 ---
-title: Charles De Gaulle: The London Exile
+title: Charles De Gaulle The London Exile
 summary: History of how Charles de Gaulle led the French Resistance from London
 tags:
 - Demo